 The Fulbright Program brings citizens of other countries to the United States for Master’s degree or Ph.D. study at U.S. universities.
 The program has brought some of the world’s finest minds to U.S. campuses and offers program participants’ insight into U.S. society and values.
 More than 1,800 new Foreign Fulbright Fellows enter U.S. academic programs each year.
-Designed to strengthen African universities by providing grantees with a U.S. higher education degree, the program provides up to two years of full support for graduate programs, including Master’s and Ph.D. programs.
+Designed to strengthen students from both academic and non-academic institutions by providing them with a U.S. higher education degree, the program provides up to two years of full support for graduate programs, including Master’s and Ph.D. programs.

 - Agricultural development/Agricultural economics

 - Education, including educational planning, administration, curriculum development

 - Law and human rights

 - Minimum of five years of professional experience (university staff development fellows are encouraged to apply)